 To overcome these limitations, researchers have turned to modifying asphalt using different additive materials.
-These additives, which improve the physical and mechanical properties of binder and asphalt mixtures, include fibers, polymers, and nanomaterials (NM).
+These additives, which improve the physical and mechanical properties of binder and asphalt mixtures, include fibres, polymers, and nanomaterials (NM).

-WHY MODIFICATION OF ASPHALT IS NEEDED?
+WHY IS MODIFICATION OF ASPHALT NEEDED?

-In addition to this, the various events associated with climate change affect the selection and specifications of pavement materials and ultimately affecting the pavement performance.
+In addition to this, the various events associated with climate change affect the selection and specifications of pavement materials and ultimately affect the pavement performance.
 The modification of bitumen binders with nanomaterials is essential because it significantly enhances their properties.

 IMPROVEMENT IN RUTTING AND FATIGUE RESISTANCE